Adlucent/shared-gh-workflows/README.md

 ### Usage

-In your repository, create `.github/workflows/claude.yml`:
+Copy `examples/claude-pr-workflow.yml` to your repository's `.github/workflows/` directory (you can rename it if desired).

+Or create the file manually with this content:

 ```yaml
 name: Claude PR Assistant